Thursday, December 12, 2013

 Caprese Skewers

 Summer evokes all kinds of season specific food cravings for me; from anything on the grill to icy-cold drinks by the pool.
 BLT’s, fruit salads, ice cream, and corn on the cob all come to mind as well.
 But the food I look forward to most in summer?
 A classic Caprese salad.
 Traditional 'Insalata Caprese' is nothing more than fresh basil, creamy buffalo mozzarella, and the key component you can only get in summer – great tomatoes.
-Purist will season with salt, pepper and olive oil and you are set, but I love the almost as classic variation of the addition of an exceptional Modena balsamic vinegar.
+Purist will season with salt, pepper and olive oil and you are set, but I love the 'almost as classic' variation of the addition of an exceptional Modena balsamic vinegar.

 Here is a simple departure on the classic – why not make it into an appetizer?